 Conventionally, critically ill patients with have GI dysfunction; however, there is little evidence supporting this phenomenon among heatstroke patients.
 Due to the lack of standardization of the diagnostic and therapeutic approaches, in this study, we evaluated the GI tract according to its symptoms and found that 18.5% of patients with heatstroke suffered from said symptoms during their stay.
-Compared with other non-heat stroke critically ill patients, the incidence of GI symptoms in our cohort is relatively low[9,10].
+Compared with other non-heat stroke critically ill patients, the incidence of GI symptoms in our cohort is relatively low [9,10].
 This is partly due to the fact that our study only used symptoms to evaluate GI function, though other high-incidence studies generally included physical examination, including that for bowel sounds, for comprehensive evaluation.
-When comparing the same symptoms in heatstroke patients is still lower than that of patients in the general ICU.
+When comparing the same symptoms, such as vomiting, between patients with heatstroke and those in the ICU, we observed that the incidence of GI symptoms in heatstroke patients is still lower than that of patients in the general ICU.
 One reason behind this is that heatstroke patients do not have GI structural damage from the perspective of pathogenesis, but patients in the general ICU comprise those who underwent abdominal surgery, that is, those who already have GI structural disorders.
 Another reason is that our study only assessed GI symptoms without other indicators such as physical examination, which may have led to the underestimation of the incidence of GI dysfunction.
 Nevertheless, our research suggests that GI injury is an important high-incidence manifestation of organ failure among heatstroke patients.